-When you are academically disqualified, you are no longer considered an "admitted/matriculated" student at CSUF.
-All academically disqualified students must complete mandatory advising at least once through workshop attendance or an individual appointment, before you may attend degree classes through Open University.
+When a student experiences academic disqualification, they are no longer in an "admitted/matriculated" status with CSUF.
+All students experiencing academic disqualification must complete mandatory advising at least once through either a workshop/webinar attendance, or an individual appointment with an Open University Advisor , before attending degree classes enrolled through Open University at CSUF .

-Undergraduate students on academic probation are subject to disqualification if their CSUF or total grade point averages fall below one of the following levels of disqualification.
+Undergraduate students on academic notice will experience academic disqualification if their CSUF and/or total grade point averages fall below the following GPA thresholds and based on class level (total units earned).

 |Class Level||Units Earned||GPA Level|